 Make sure your pot has drainage holes; you don’t want your kale roots getting soggy.

 Kale doesn’t need a huge pot.
 However, some varieties can get large, so it needs room to grow.
 If you are growing one kale plant per pot, choose a pot that is at least 8 inches by 8 inches.
 For two plants, choose a pot that’s at least 12 inches wide AND deep.
 If you want to grow kale with other lettuce, herbs, or flowers, shoot for a container that’s about 24 inches wide.

 If you plan on growing kale indoors or moving it in during the winter months, I recommend growing one kale per pot, because smaller containers are easier to move and don’t take up much space.

 Step 2: Fill the container with Organic-Rich Soil

 Kale prefers rich, well-draining soil with lots of organic matter such as manure or compost.
 The plants grow best when the earth is neutral to mildly alkaline and has a pH level of 6.0-7.0.

 Direct seed about 1/4 inch deep – just barely covered with soil.
-Sow kale seeds 1-2 inches apart, and 4-5 seeds per desired plant.
-For example, if you want just one kale plant, sow 4-5 seeds in an 8 inch pot.
-After a couple weeks, once the seedlings start to sprout, thin them out to just the healthiest seedling.
+Sow kale seeds 1-2 inches apart, and 4-5 seeds per the desired plant.
+For example, if you want just one kale plant, sow 4-5 seeds in an 8-inch pot.
+After a couple of weeks, once the seedlings start to sprout, thin them out to just the healthiest seedling.

 If you want to grow your kale in containers outdoors, you can start the seeds indoors in the spring, about 6 weeks before the last expected frost.
 Then, move the plants outside in early spring after the last frost date.